gorillalabs/sparkling/README.md

 # Project Name Documentation

-This is a documentation site for [Project Name]().
-Copy or clone me and adapt for your project that needs documentation guides similar to [clojureelasticsearch.info](http://clojureelasticsearch.info) and other ClojureWerkz projects.
+This is a documentation site for [Sparkling](https://github.com/gorillalabs/sparkling/tree/gh-pages).

 ## Install Dependencies